 Students are considered to be “in attendance” once they have enrolled for courses for their initial term of enrollment.
-Students attending, or who have attended, the University (hereinafter “students”) are given certain rights under the Act and Rules.
-Student rights under the Act and Rules may be summarized as follows:
+Students attending, or who have attended, the University (hereinafter “students”) are given certain rights under federal law and may be summarized as follows:

 - To inspect and review the content of the education records.
 The University shall comply with a request for access to records within a reasonable period of time, not to exceed 45 days after it has received the request;

 - To obtain copies of education records upon payment of 15 cents per page, where the failure to provide copies would effectively prevent the student from exercising the right to inspect and review the education records;

 - To receive a response from the University to reasonable requests for explanations of those records;

 - To obtain an opportunity for a hearing to challenge the content of those records;

 - To receive confidential treatment by the University of their education records.
 Except for directory information, neither such records, nor personally identifiable information contained therein shall be released without student permission to anyone other than those parties specifically authorized by the Act;